AADIEKHANDE/RE650-UI/README.md

 Responsive and intuitive layout,

-Sleek, dark-themed design for a premium feel
+Sleek design for a premium feel

 ![Royal Enfield 650cc UI](2.png)